Evaluate a Burn

 The next step is to remove any jewelry or clothing around the burned area.
 This will help prevent further damage if swelling occurs.
 If clothing is stuck to the burn site, do not peel it off.
 Instead, contact emergency services immediately.

-For initial treatment of minor burns, run cool tap water over the burn for at least 20 minutes.
+For initial treatment of minor burns, consider a topical antibiotic ointment or cream and apply a non-stick bandage.
 For more severe burns, seek medical treatment immediately.

-- Do not apply butter, grease, honey or powder.
+- Do not apply butter, grease, or powder.